preston206/books-n-brew/README.md

 ##### On the fourth and final page, you will find an external link to the book you selected, to purchase, and directions to the cafe you chose.
 You can toggle between driving and walking directions.
 If your browser didn't detect your location you can manually enter that in to get directions to the cafe.
 ![Books n Brew landing page](http://bprdev.io/img/booksnbrew/ss/directions-width1200.png)

-### Summary
-The purpose of the *Books 'n Brew* app is to connect someone with an e-book and a coffee shop.
-Maybe someone ends up in a new city with some spare time.
-They could search for a book and then find the nearest coffee shop to read at.
-The app can provide driving and walking directions to the coffee shop they find.

-### Technologies Used
-- HTML
-- CSS
-- JavaScript
-- jQuery
-- Bootstrap
-- Google Books API
-- Google Maps and Directions APIs